coder2505/coder2505/README.md

 # Hello I am Manish.

-I am currently learning Mobile app dev with Flutter, Dart, and have worked with front end web dev, Native andoid development using JAVA, XML, and game development using UNITY (C#) and Godot (GodotScript).
+I am currently learning Mobile app dev with Kotlin Jetpack Compose, and have worked with Flutter, Native andoid development using JAVA, and game development using UNITY (C#) and Godot (GodotScript).

 ---